GeekBrucy/mySnippets/Azure/AzureSQL/README.md

 6. Test local:
    6.1 For VS Code + command line: run `az login` in the command line, then spin up a local instance, you should get the data after sending a request
    6.2 For VS Code and run project in VS Code: Install Azure extension and login

+#### Managed Identity Issues

+- Login failed for user '<token-identified principal>'.
+The server is not currently configured to accept this token
+- Invalid value for key 'authentication'.